adeng322/airlines-webapp/README.md

 # Description
-All details can be found in API and Architecture documentations.
+All details about this webapp can be found in API and Architecture documentations.